Sauna vs Steam Room

 Sauna Room Benefits

-One of the obvious benefits of a sauna vs steam room is in a traditional sauna, you have the option to toss water on the stove, .
+One of the obvious benefits of a sauna vs steam room is in a traditional sauna, you have the option to toss water over the rocks of the sauna heater, creating a soothing steam effect that invokes a large amount of sweat.

 When your body is exposed to dry heat it secrets endorphins.
 The endorphins help in reducing the pain that comes from arthritis and muscle soreness.
 The extreme sauna temperature also causes your body temperature to increase, thus causing your body to circulate blood effectively.
 Once blood flow increases, your body’s healing ability begins to increase.
 This leads to muscle stimulation and relaxation.